 What You Need

 You’re looking at about $750 during the first year and potentially $650 a year to care for your Miniature Husky after that.
 This doesn’t include the cost of grooming products, toys, beds, and emergency vet visits.
 Be sure you have enough money to cover the additional costs that come with pet ownership.

 Miniature Siberian Husky Breeders and Puppies For Sale

-There are very few Miniature Siberian Husky Breeders around.
-So few that we only know of two places so far.
+There are very few Miniature Siberian Husky Breeders around, that we know so far:

-In Canada: Try contacting Canadian Pomsky who are reportedly supplying puppies to Canadians.
+In Canada: Try contacting Canadian Pomsky who are reportedly offer Miniature Siberian Huskies in addition to their regular Pomski puppies to Canadians.

 Miniature Siberian Husky Rescue

 Forget it!
 The tiny numbers of Miniature Siberian Husky puppies, and their exclusive nature, means you just won't see them turning up in pounds and shelters.
 However this should not deter you from adopting a standard Siberian Husky from a rescue shelter.
 If you want to help save an animal, you really should check our list of Siberian Husky Rescue Organizations and Agencies , that you can make contact with and find out more about what they do and how you can help.